KVN: Analysis of the content of KVN releases for the presence of political censorship

+Based on the content analysis results, it was revealed that the political humor in KVN unquestioningly contains political censorship.
+In an interview with the Youtube channel Wanna Banana, the former leader of the SOK KVN team and ex-editor of the Higher League of KVN in 2017 spoke about the presence of censorship on stage and in editing.
+He said that Channel One could single-handedly cut segments out of the program.
+An example was the case of how in 2011, Channel One cut a parody of a viral YouTube clip of Dmitry Medvedev dancing from a televised airing.

 Popularity

 According to the official website of KVN Union, the game has over five million live viewers annually; more than 40,000 participants organized into more than 3,000 regularly competing teams from more than 100 cities.

 For more than 20 years, television broadcasts of KVN games received the highest ratings in Russia.
 The game is so popular politicians use it as an opportunity to gain extra points: Boris Yeltsin, Vladimir Putin and Dmitry Medvedev attended games played before elections.
-The game of KVN helps in interstate relationships; the CIS–Israel game broadcast on September 19, 1992, helped improve relationships between the two countries—mostly on Russia's side.
+The game of KVN helps in interstate relationships; the CIS–Israel game broadcast on 19 September 1992, helped improve relationships between the two countries—mostly on Russia's side.
 KVN became part of the culture and became a game of choice in Russian-speaking communities worldwide.

 In 2006, the president of the club Alexander Maslyakov received one of the highest awards from Vladimir Putin, the President of Russia, for hosting the game for so many decades, at the end of the game dedicated to KVN's 45th anniversary.